esotericpig/EkoScape/README.md

 - On **macOS**, you need to install GLEW manually:
   - `brew install glew`

 The following command will be very slow the first time you run it, as it downloads the packages from `vcpkg`.
-Also, it downloads & extracts additional Assets to the `assets/` dir.
+Also, it downloads & extracts additional [Assets](https://github.com/esotericpig/EkoScape/releases/tag/v1.99) to the `assets/` dir (only if `assets/images/EkoScape.png` doesn't exist).

 ```
 cmake --preset default